Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Introduction

-Our exploration into the large-scale pretraining of LLMs on tabular data and their subsequent application to tabular tasks in data science yields several significant contributions: \begin{itemize} \item We introduce an straightforward yet innovative pretraining approach tailored to acclimate LLMs to the specificities of tabular data, thereby expanding their utility beyond conventional language processing tasks to encompass a wide range of data science applications. \item We compile and leverage a vast and varied dataset, comprising approximately 13 billion examples across 300 domains, to facilitate this specialized pretraining.
-This dataset represents a substantial resource for advancing research in this field. \item Our trained model demonstrates impressive performance, substantiated through extensive experimental analysis and comparative assessments across 30 classification and regression tasks.
-Compared to the Llama-2, our approach achieves an average improvement of 8.9\% in classification tasks and 10.7\% in regression tasks.
-For missing value prediction tasks, our model outperforms GPT-4 by 27\%.
-Furthermore, our model exhibits a significant 28.8\% improvement in extreme-few-shot (4-shot) predictions on diverse datasets and a notable 18.8\% progress in tasks involving extensive context learning.
-In the context of extensive context learning, our model shows a remarkable performance increase of 25.9\% over Llama-2 80K~\cite{fu2024data}. \end{itemize}
+Our exploration of large-scale tabular pretraining and its application to predictive tasks yields several key contributions: \begin{itemize} \item We propose a simple yet effective pretraining strategy that repurposes LLMs from general-purpose text generators into predictive learners for structured tabular inputs.
+This framework differs from prior table-focused LLM work by directly addressing the central predictive tasks in data science, including classification, regression, and missing-value imputation, instead of generative QA or semantic parsing. \item We curate a large-scale dataset that provides structural and semantic diversity.
+This supports strong generalization and serves as a valuable resource for tabular modeling research with LLMs. \item Our trained model achieves superior performance, validated through extensive experimental evaluations across 30 classification and regression tasks.
+Compared to baseline methods, our approach yields an average improvement of 8.9\% in classification tasks and 10.7\% in regression tasks.
+For missing value prediction, our model surpasses GPT-4 by 27\%.
+Moreover, it exhibits a 28.8\% improvement in extreme-few-shot (4-shot) predictions across diverse datasets and an 18.8\% enhancement in long-context learning tasks.
+In addition, we access the generalizability of our approach through applying it to multiple open-sourced LLMs. \end{itemize}